Ask Lilly: My First Sex Toy edition

 Deciding on sex toy size

-Base the size of the toy, if it’s meant for insertion, on what has already been inserted into said orifice.
+Base the size of your first sex toy, if it’s meant for insertion, on what has already been inserted into said orifice.
 Nothing?
 A finger?
 Two fingers?
 A cock?
 Not all people seeking their first sex toy need something tiny and/or wimpy on vibrations.
 If you’ve never had anything inserted, ever, you’re going to have to purchase two sizes – the warm-up and then the step-up.
 I realize it sounds like a waste of money, but you can’t just jump head first into these things.
 Starting with a warm-up can be key to the whole experience going well.
 I have a complete guide to choosing your first dildo that you should check out.
-For affordable silicone options, always check out the Tantus Grab Bag section.
 Also, consider the material.
 A very firm silicone, or other hard material, is going to feel bigger than the same size bio cock.
 There are a lot of under-$50 dildos listed here, too.

 Introducing the clitoris to a vibrator

 For those who can orgasm anywhere from somewhat easily to rarely, to unsure about owning a vibrator I have one that I recommend across the board: Doc Johnson’s Black Magic bullet.
 It’s affordable, it has vibrations that are more rumbly than buzzy, and with 4 levels it can work for a large variety of people.
 It’s versatile – can be used solo, together, and on any body part that might like some vibrations (external only, though please – I don’t feel that most corded bullets are meant for vaginal insertion and I wouldn’t trust them for anal insertion).
+I feel that the vibration range of the Black Magic allows for slightly less intense vibrations on the lower end of the scale when compared to the Gaia Eco mentioned above.
 A cute and tiny option is the OVO T2.
 It doesn’t pack the punch of the Black Magic Bullet, but it’s small and unobtrusive while still having pretty decent vibrations.
 The same can be said for the OVO D2.
 It’s similar in size to the Lelo Mia 2, has pretty decent vibrations and is quiet.
-The Lelo Mia 2 is more powerful than the OVO D2 and less powerful than the Jopen Lust L2.5.
+The Lelo Mia 2 is more powerful than the OVO D2 and less powerful than the Jopen Lust L2.5 and much less powerful than the We-Vibe Tango.

 If you’ve heard a lot about these new pressure-wave suction-but-not-suction sex toys like the Womanizer and Satisfyer, check out my mega-guide.
 The only affordable one that I can recommend for now is the Satisfyer Pro 2, at $69, but the Womanizer brand is far superior to date (updated 2017).
-These are all intense and work best if you know you like pinpoint stimulation of the clitoris.
+These work best if you know you like pinpoint stimulation of the clitoris, but expect different results than pinpoint vibrators.

 G-spot for beginners

 A number of the dildos in the choosing your first dildo guide are great for g-spot play, but some people are understandably curious about vibration for their first sex toy.
-There’s a number of better (over $50) options like the L’amourose Prism V or the Je Joue Uma, but to see if you even like vibrations on your g-spot, start out with something more affordable like the Envie, or Picobong’s Zizo or Moka.
+There’s a number of better (over $50) options like the L’amourose Prism V or the Je Joue Uma, but to see if you even like vibrations on your g-spot, start out with something more affordable like the Aria Hue G, or Picobong’s Zizo or Moka.
 The ultra-affordable Aria Hue G won’t knock your socks off but it’s no slouch.
-The new OVO E3, a very affordable rechargeable, has a large flat head like the Lelo Mona with pretty good, rumbly vibrations.
-The oddly-shaped very-versatile Blush Nude Impressions 01 is powerful, rumbly and awesome.
+The new OVO E3, a very affordable rechargeable, has a large flat head like the Lelo Mona with pretty good, moderately-rumbly vibrations.
+The oddly-shaped very-versatile Blush Nude Impressions 01 is powerful, rumbly and awesome with a suction cup, silky silicone, and a rechargeable battery.
+It’s even waterproof.

 A Vibrator to use during sex?